chaitu65c/reddit_guide/README.md

 - **Attend EVERY lecture, sit at the front of the class** – I’ve seen a metric fuck ton of students in the back of the class with their laptops shopping, trading stocks, scrolling through Reddit, even watching lesbian hentai.
 By sitting in the front of the class, you’re forced to stay engaged (and close your porn tabs).

-- **Take notes on Google Docs** – I’ve heard a lot of people say taking notes with pen and paper is better for memory retention, health, w.e.
-But tbh, there are times where I can’t keep up with the prof or I want to enter my code into the IDE to see what happens.
+- **Take notes on Google Docs** – *People have many, different ways of taking notes; stick with what works for you.*

+*The way I take note*s: I learn from examples; I want to enter my code into the IDE to see what happens.
 I  do a three way split; Google Docs on the left, IDE on top right and terminal (to compile, see output, make new file, etc) on bottom left.
-Make sure to note down the date and topic of the lecture.
-Write questions you have in comments.
-Highlight important information and possible test questions.
-Share the link with friends!
+I note down the date and topic of the lecture write questions you have in the comments on Docs.
+I make sure to highlight important information and possible test questions.
+You can even share the link with friends!

 - **Make a study guide, even though the professor does not give you one** – Using my Google Docs notes, I compile the highlighted information into a summarized study guide.
 It’s a fantastic review tool.
 I’ve even shared the study guide with professors/classmates and gotten their feedback and extra information.

 - **Go to office hours and become close with 1-2 professors** – Some jobs and most masters/PHD programs require letters of recommendation.
 While you could get reccs from your work, its great to get a letter from someone in academia, especially if they’re established in the field you are pursuing.
 Get your ass to office hours and show professors that you are curious and motivated by asking questions about assignments, career, or even personal interests.
 They provide a cornucopia of opportunities, including research, letters of recc, or even the opportunity to pursue a PHD under them.

+- **Make friends!** - Classes are a great way to meet new people with similar interests and expand your professional network.
+They can espically be a saving graves if you miss a class, don't understand a topic, and need motivation to prepare for an exam.
+Don't be afraid to say hello!

 - **START EARLY ON ASSIGNMENTS** – I can’t count the number of times starting an assignment early saved my ass.
 Starting early gives you time to deal with the unexpected: the family emergencies, the late night hangout with friends, the memory leak on line 74.
 Procrastination is like playing Russian Roulette with your CS career, don’t take the chance.
 [A helpful video on procrastination](https://www.youtube.com/watch?v=TvRtVuwcrnY)